johackim/rdcli/README.md

 > A simple CLI tool to unrestrict links with real-debrid.com

-Download links, magnet and torrent files.
+Download links, magnets and torrent files.

 ## Installation